Pap Test: Classification of Cell ChangesSkip to the navigation

 Minor cervical cell changes are also called:

 - Atypical squamous cells (ASC).
-ASC is further
+ASC is further classified as:

 - ASC of undetermined significance (ASC-US).